All Episodes

 Okay.

-Now, well, is there any Republican that you can think of that would be against an impeachment inquiry at this point, knowing what we know?
+Now, is there any Republican that you can think of that would be against an impeachment inquiry at this point, knowing what we know?

-And this is the story that this past weekend about how they were handling this and the and all the information it looks like Hunter Biden's uh lawyers gave to the New York Times and to Politico.
+And this story this past weekend about how they were handling this and all the information it looks like Hunter Biden's lawyers gave to the New York Times and to Politico, I think it just only moves us much, much closer to actually having that vote on the resolution.

-We will have to structure that resolution in the right way, uh, frame it the way it needs to be framed, and then proceed with the vote.
+We will have to structure that resolution in the right way, frame it the way it needs to be framed, and then proceed with the vote.

-Do you believe that Joe Biden with all the lies and all we now know about all his involvement with these business deals and phone calls and dinners and cafe Milano?
+Do you believe that Joe Biden, with all the lies and all we now know about all his involvement with these business deals and phone calls and dinners and Cafe Milano, do you believe this is a real bribery and money laundering operation?

 That's not the Sean.